alexss3/learning-gh-actions/README.md

 # GitHub Actions Fundamentals

 Repo for the `GitHub Actions Fundamentals` training.

-This has been modified.
+I modified this file.

 ## 👉 Objectives